 - Joseph Tayoun — workshops in the use of percussion to accompany tefillah

 Through the rabbis and hazzanim we are training, the ALEPH Ordination Program is changing the face of Jewish life in Europe, throughout the US and Canada, and around the world.
-Our graduates are serving in a spectrum of congregational contexts, and are embarking on unique ventures to bring Jewish spiritual experience alive for the unaffiliated and those seeking deeper meaning in their Jewish lives.
+Our graduating hazzanim serve congregations in in diverse North American communities spanning the denominational spectrum of liberal Jewish life.
+The ALEPH Cantorial Program is international.
+Graduates include four hazzanim from Germany who are embarking on unique ventures to bring Jewish spiritual experience alive for the unaffiliated and those seeking deeper meaning in their Jewish lives.

 Applying to the ALEPH Cantorial Program